Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

 Pyomo.DOE Usage Example
 ------------------------

-We will use an example to illustrate the usage of Pyomo.DOE to a reaction kinetics example.
+We illustrate the use of Pyomo.DOE using a reaction kinetics example (Wang and Dowling, 2022).
 The Arrhenius equations model the temperature dependence of the reaction rate coefficient  :math:`k_1, k_2`.
 Assuming a first-order reaction mechanism gives the reaction rate model.
 Further, we assume only sepcies A is fed to the reactor.